Nubisa/JXPanel/from_kris_to_oguz.markdown

  plan.maxDomainsCount = 5
  database.updatePlan(plan_name, plan);  // we pass the same object instance

-c) when updating the plan, i added UnSuspend() call for this plan
+c) when updating the plan, i added UnSuspend() call for this particular plan

  should we do also for subPlans?

 d) parent plan has e.g. CPU = 50, sup plan has CPU = empty (unlimited) - does it mean, that he uses value from parentPlan?
+    for now it acts this way

 - addPlan()
 we put on the form values from parent plan. should we also do the same on updatePlan()